Ruck Weight Calculator

 How to Use This Calculator

-- Select your current fitness level and rucking experience
+- Select your rucking experience level

 - Click Calculate to see your recommended ruck weight